-The methods of reporting, recording and assessing AEs of interest are described in section 7.4.1.2.
+For the definition of AEs of interest, please see section 7.4.1.1.
+The methods of recording and assessing AEs of interest and related SAEs are described in section 7.4.1.2.
 The reporting period for the AEs of interest is described in section 7.4.1.3.
+Procedural aspects of reporting are described in section 7.4.1.4.